littlemars-guy/littlemars-ffmpeg-utils/README.md

 **Versatile Conversion Options**: Users can effortlessly convert both video and audio files to a variety of preset formats, optimizing files for different devices and use cases.

-**Batch Processing**: The scripts are equipped to handle batch processing, allowing users to convert multiple files simultaneously with a single command.
+**Batch Processing**: All the scripts are capable of handling batch processing, allowing users to convert multiple files simultaneously with a single command.

 **Just FFMPEG**: Leverages the power of FFMPEG for robust and high-quality multimedia conversion, ensuring compatibility with a wide range of formats.
-No other software required.
+No other software required outside of FFMPEG and a Windows system.